 If you've been injured, suffered property damage, or even have signs of mental trauma and anguish resulting from your accident, you may be able to secure compensation by filing a legal claim against the offending party.
 Although the drunk driver is likely the one rushing out to retain a lawyer after the accident, victims should also connect with an attorney to make sure their interests are protected and prioritized as the fallout from this accident continues.

 What Should I Do If I'm In an Accident Caused By a Drunk Driver?

-Even if you only suspect you've been involved in a drunk driving accident) you should make every effort to gather and document information that could support your case later.
-Assuming your medical needs are being met, your first step should be to take photos of the scene of the accident, document damage to your vehicle, your body and other assets, and speak with police arriving on scene.
-You can also gather the names of witnesses in case police don't.
+Even if you only suspect you've been involved in a drunk driving accident you should make every effort to gather and document information that could support your case later.
+Assuming your medical needs are being met, your first step should be to take photos of the scene of the accident, document damage to your vehicle, your body, and other assets, and speak with police arriving on the scene.
+You can also gather the names of witnesses in case the police don't.

 After these initial steps, contact your insurance company to let them know you've been in an accident.
 From there, you should get in touch with a local attorney to represent you throughout this legal matter.

 I Wasn't Drinking.
 Why Do I Need a DUI Accident Lawyer?

 A drunk driving accident may have other implications that matter to you as a victim of an accident.
 If you've been injured, you're also involved in a personal injury case and are likely owed compensation for your losses and suffering.
 But this compensation is far from automatic.
 An attorney is your best option to make sure you receive the compensation you are owed, and that the legal process accounts for your losses when attempting to enforce justice.